MISSION INVESTING THROUGH THE

-As most of you are aware, we are about to close on our construction loan and what ultimately will be our mortgage for our building project.
-We will be financing a portion of the renovation through the Church Loan Fund also known as the Presbyterian Endowment Fund and another portion through the Presbyterian Investment & Loan Program (PILP).
+As most of you are aware, our building is financed partly through the Church Loan Fund also known as the Presbyterian Endowment Fund and partly through the Presbyterian Investment & Loan Program (PILP).
 The PILP portion, $478,400, will have a 3 year adjustable rate of 4.25%.

 With the 4.25% interest rate, we as a congregation have the opportunity to bring the rate down to as low as 3.25% depending on how much we invest in PILP.

 The minimum PILP investment is $500 and there is no maximum.
 The invested funds are used to finance other church projects such as ours, so by investing not only are you helping to lower our costs, but you are helping other congregations as well.
 It is truly a "mission" investment or as some would refer to it as a socially responsible investment.
 The Program offers a Mission Market account and term notes somewhat similar to CD's of various denominations.

 The discount in interest rates will be accrued over the year and come back to the church in the form of a rebate check in January.
 The interest investors will earn from their investment in the Program will come back to them in quarterly interest payments or can be reinvested back into the Program.